mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

 ### Launch SPPAS

-Under Windows, once the SPPAS package is opened in the File Explorer, *double-click on the `sppas.bat` file*.
+Under Windows, once the SPPAS package is opened in the File Explorer, double-click on the `sppas.bat` file.
+In recent versions of Windows (e.g. 10), the first time you try to run SPPAS by clicking on sppas.bat you may get a message:
+""
+The solution is to click on the text "".
+It will display a button to launch the program, then clik on it.

+Under MacOS, once the SPPAS package is opened in the Finder/File Explorer, double-click on the `sppas.command` file.
+In recent versions of MacOs X (e.g. 10.11 El Capitan), the first time you try to run SPPAS by clicking on sppas.command you may get a message:
+"sppas.command can't be opened because it is from an unidentified developer.".
+The solution is to run SPPAS with a right click (alt-click) on sppas.command.
+This time you will get a message:
+"sppas.command is from an unidentified developer.
+Are you sure you want to open it?"
+Click on Open and SPPAS will now run.
+It will also now work each time you try to run it.

-Under MacOS or Linux, once the SPPAS package is opened in the Finder/File Explorer, *double-click on the `sppas.command` file*.
+Under Linux, once the SPPAS package is opened in the Finder/File Explorer, double-click on the `sppas.command` file.

 The program will first check the version of wxpython and eventually ask to update.
+It will then check if the julius program can be accessed.

-Then, the main windows will open automatically.
-It is made of a menu, a title, the tips, the list of files and the action buttons.
+The main windows will open automatically.
+It is made of a menu (left), a title (top), the tips (middle), the list of files (left-middle), and the action buttons (right).

 ![SPPAS Main Frame of version 1.8.0](./etc/screenshots/sppas-1-8-0.png)